html5lib/html5lib-python/README.rst

 Optional Dependencies
 ---------------------

-The following third-party libraries might be used for additional
+The following third-party libraries may be used for additional
 functionality:

 - ``datrie`` can be used to improve parsing performance (though in